 - Promoting the organization of at least one international trip a year

-- Compiling a yearly summary of website activities
+- Compiling a summary of website activities including readership metrics for Council meetings

 - Assuring that all purchased software used is the most current version

-Liaison with Italian Organizations should be acquainted with Italian organizations in the Seattle area.
-The Liaison with Italian Organizations serves as liaison between CAI-PNW and other Italian organizations in the Seattle area by
+At-Large Member (Liaison with Italian Organizations) should be acquainted with Italian organizations in the Seattle area.
+The Liaison with Italian Organizations serves as liaison between CAI-PNW and other Italian organizations in the Seattle area by:

 - Informing other Italian organizations about the activities of CAI-PNW, such as hiking, urban walking, snowshoeing and overseas trips and exchanges and encouraging their members to become involved